laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-21-cosyne/index.md

   firing rates.
 The efficiency of this technique was first demonstrated through a robust improvement in spatio-temporal patterns which were learned during the training phase.
-We validated classification performance with the widely used N-MNIST dataset reaching 87.3% accuracy with homeostasis compared to 72.5% accuracy without homeostasis.
+We validated classification performance with the widely used N-MNIST dataset reaching 87.3 percent accuracy with homeostasis compared to 72.5 percent accuracy without homeostasis.
 Finally, by studying the impact of input jitter on classification highlights resilience of this method.
 We expect to extend this fully event-driven approach to more naturalistic tasks, notably for ultra-fast object categorization.'
 authors:
 - Antoine Grimaldi
 - Victor Boutin